 AquaTru vs Berkey, what’s the difference?
 Which water filtration system is better?
 Those are the two primary questions we answer for you in this article.
 The truth is that these systems are very different, and depending on your needs, you’ll most likely find that one is better than the other.

 We previously reviewed both systems and have a clear understanding of their components and the quality of the filtered water they produce.
-In this article, we’ll take a look at the filters in both systems, how both systems work, current owner reviews, and share our thoughts.
+In this article, we’ll take a look at the filters in both systems, how both systems work, and share our thoughts.

 Let’s start below with a comparison between the two systems.